Skip to content

 excel2json

 This command creates a JSON project definition file from a nested folder structure with Excel files.
+It will be deprecated in favor of new-excel2json in the future.

 dsp-tools excel2json excelfolder project_definition.json